Are you an adviser? Go to Unbiased Pro

 What are the main differences between a two and five-year fixed mortgage?

 The key difference between a two and five-year fixed mortgage rate is the time they are fixed for.
-A two-year fixed mortgage rate is for two years, while a five-year fixed mortgage rate is for five.
+As their names suggest, a two-year fixed rate is for two years, while a five-year fixed rate is for five.

-However, due to market fluctuation and the Bank of England’s base rate, this interest rate disparity is not always the case.
+However, due to market fluctuation and the Bank of England’s base rate, this interest rate disparity is not guaranteed.

 Does the interest rate on a two and five-year mortgage differ?